intel/nauta/docs/user-guide/actions/experiment.md

 ### Example

- `nctl experiment submit mnist_cnn.py -sfl /data -- --data_dir=/app/data --num_gpus=0`
+`nctl experiment submit --name para-range --parameter-range lr "{0.1, 0.2, 0.3}" examples/mnist_single_node.py -- --data_dir=/mnt/input/root/public/MNIST`

-Starts a single node training job using `mnist_cnn.py` script located in a folder from which `nctl` command was issued.
-Content of the `/data` folder is copied into the Docker image (into the `/app` folder, which is a work directory of Docker images created using tf-training pack).
+Starts multiple single node training jobs using `mnist_single_node.py` script located in the examples folder.
+Each training job uses a different learning rate value.

 ## list Subcommand

 ### Synopsis

-The `list` subcommand displays a list of all experiments with some basic information for each, regardless of the owner.
-Results are sorted using the date-of-creation of the experiment, starting with the most recent experiment.
+Use the `list` subcommand to display a list of all experiments with some basic information for each, regardless of the owner.
+Results are sorted using the _date-of-creation_ of the experiment, starting with the most recent experiment.

 ### Syntax